How to Track Keyword Positions | Choose Right SEO Keywords

 Keywords are key in SEO.
 You can hate it, but if you want to thrive online, you should make them work for you.
 Recent research shows that over 95% of users never go further than the first page of Google.
-That is why you have to pay precise attention to what keywords you’re targeting to make your business eventually benefit from them.
+That’s why you have to track keyword positions daily to dynamically monitor your SEO efforts.
+Paying precise attention to what keywords you’re targeting is what differentiates first-page websites from the others.

 An inspiring fact is that you don’t have to be an SEO specialist or some sort of a super-human to figure out how to target keywords.
 You might think that this is a trick to make you start using our tool, but no. The thing is that SEO tools enable you to track your keywords’ performance in the most effective way possible.
 Wincher’s mission itself is to make this process as simple as possible for all levels of users.

 In this guide you’ll learn:

 - How to add keywords to your website using Wincher

 - How to get keywords suggestions by a seed word